Oisin-Ivory/1bitbandito/README.md

 ##### Optimisations
 The game features a very flexible entity component system alongside a very simplistic AI.
 It makes use of object pooling to offer optimal performance instead of constantly creating and destroying objects.
 It makes use of a texture manager to handle sprites, using the texture manager allows for objects to share pointers to a single sprite rather than each object having their own sprite data.

+##### Simple AI
+The AI in this game are not very  intelligent, they will move left or right depending on whether or not the player is left or right.
+Likewise they will move up and down depending on the player's position.
+They will open fire on the player when they have a clear line of sight.
+Unlike the player, they AI cannot shoot over cover.

 ##### Object Pooling
 The main objects that are pooled are the enemies, weapon's bullets.
 Due to the bullets being pooled along with the theme of the game, each character can only have 6 bullets active at a time.
 Bullets are refunded when hitting the edge of the map or an object such as a wall.